 Many different methods were used to raise money to support the charity – from fundraising ‘flag days’ to the sale of members’ work.
 Thousands of people also worked hard to raise money for the charity through individual efforts across the country.

 St Dunstan’s worked with several artists, who created designs for the charity’s collection boxes and publicity material.
-The image of the ‘Three Happy Men of St Dunstan’s’ (pictured in the photographs above) was taken from a design by Harold Copping, a British artist and illustrator.
+The image of the ‘Three Happy Men of St Dunstan’s’, pictured below, was taken from a design by Harold Copping, a British artist and illustrator.
 The image shows the charity's main aim – a happy future for their blinded members.

 One artist even donated a cartoon character to St Dunstan’s.
 ‘Old Bill,’ a curmudgeonly soldier with a walrus moustache and balaclava was created by Bruce Bairnsfather, inspired by his war service with a machine-gun unit in France.